Benkhardt/42printf/README.md

 mimic of libc’s printf function (42 Project, mandatory part only) Clone repo somewhere

-*This hasn't been tested yet by moulinette and is not recommended to take as reference*
+*This hasn't been tested yet by moulinette and is not recommended to take as reference*</br>
 </br>
 % make        #create libftprintf.a </br>
 % make clean  #clean \*.o </br>